KleistLab/GInPipe/README.md

 2023-01-06,C44T T670G T2954C
 ```

-Here, no reference file needs to be provided.
+In this case, no reference file is needed.

 #### Binning parameters